 Don’t submit your work once you have confirmed they do not accept submissions.
 If you are still interested, the best way to get noticed is through an introduction and by becoming part of the gallery’s community.

 If they do take submissions, stick to their guidelines.
 Don’t send them 25 photos if they require 5.

 Build Relationships With the Gallery

 Relationships are the most common method for galleries to discover new artists.
-This means that either they met the artist through someone else’s work, or they met the artist and were then introduced to their work.
+This means that either they met the artist through someone else’s work or they met the artist and were then introduced to their work.

-Create a connection with an art gallery if you’ve identified one that would be a good match for you.
+Connect with an art gallery if you’ve identified one that would be a good match for you.
 Attend their events.
 Join their mailing list.
 Visit their website.
 Follow them on their Facebook page and other social media platforms.
 Get recognized as a supporter in the neighborhood by engaging in community activities like attending art shows and posting positive comments on social media sites.